Are you on the right help page?

 Learn more about managing project roles.

-Using the rule, they can add these restrictions to make sure the right roles move their issues:
+Using the rule, they can add these restrictions to make sure the right roles move their work items:

-For issues moving from In design, restrict who can move the issue to the role Designer.
+For work items moving from In design, restrict who can move the work item to the role Designer.

-For issues moving from In development, restrict who can move the issue to the role Software engineer.
+For work items moving from In development, restrict who can move the work item to the role Software engineer.

-For issues moving from In review, restrict who can move the issue to the role Quality assurance.
+For work items moving from In review, restrict who can move the work item to the role Quality assurance.

 Validate that people have a specific permission

 This rule looks at what permissions someone has before they’re allowed to use a specific transition.
-This check helps your team ensure only the right people can move an issue at the right time.
+This check helps your team ensure only the right people can move a work item at the right time.
 Use this rule to secure your workflow based on people’s Jira permissions.

 Example